deepdrive/deepdrive/README.md

 git clone https://github.com/deepdrive/deepdrive
 ```

-Optional - Activate the Python / virtualenv where your Tensorflow is installed
+Optional - Activate the Python / virtualenv where your Tensorflow is installed, then

 #### Linux
 ```